scorpido74/azure-docs.nl-nl/articles/active-directory/develop/scenario-web-app-call-api-app-configuration.md

               }
           }

-          // Handling the auth redemption by MSAL.NET so that a token is available in the token cache
+          // Handle the auth redemption by MSAL.NET so that a token is available in the token cache,
-          // where it will be usable from Controllers later (through the TokenAcquisition service) var handler = options.Events.OnAuthorizationCodeReceived;
+          // where it will be usable from controllers later (by means of the TokenAcquisition service). var handler = options.Events.OnAuthorizationCodeReceived;
           options.Events.OnAuthorizationCodeReceived = async context =>
           {